ShishirPatil/gorilla/inference/README.md

 ### Inference Gorilla locally

-K-quantized gorilla models can be found here: [Llama-based](https://huggingface.co/gorilla-llm/gorilla-7b-hf-v1-gguf), [MPT-Based](https://huggingface.co/gorilla-llm/gorilla-mpt-7b-hf-v0-gguf), [Falcon-Based](https://huggingface.co/gorilla-llm/gorilla-falcon-7b-hf-v0-gguf)
+K-quantized gorilla models can be found on [Huggingface](https://huggingface.co/gorilla-llm): [Llama-based](https://huggingface.co/gorilla-llm/gorilla-7b-hf-v1-gguf), [MPT-Based](https://huggingface.co/gorilla-llm/gorilla-mpt-7b-hf-v0-gguf), [Falcon-Based](https://huggingface.co/gorilla-llm/gorilla-falcon-7b-hf-v0-gguf)

 For an in depth walkthrough on how this quantization was done, follow the tutorial in this [colab notebook](https://colab.research.google.com/drive/1JP_MN-J1rODo9k_-dR_9c9EnZRCfcVNe?usp=sharing).
 This tutorial is a fully self-contained space to see an under-the-hood walkthrough of the quantization pipeline (using llama.cpp) and to test out your own prompts with different quantized versions of Gorilla.
 The models don't take up local space and utilize a CPU runtime.

 Running local inference with Gorilla on a clean interface is simple.
-Follow the instructions below to set up [text-generation-webui](https://github.com/oobabooga/text-generation-webui), add the models, and run inference.
+Follow the instructions below to set up [text-generation-webui](https://github.com/oobabooga/text-generation-webui), add your desired models, and run inference.

 My specs, M1 Macbook Air 2020